plow-technologies/simple-cell/README.md

 Simple Cell takes a filename generating function and a Serializeable datatype it then generates the machinery to handle the creation of multiple atomic values of this type according to the unique keys of each one.

-This avoids the write locking problem in Acid systems by using two separated data ideas for each piece.
+This allows the programmer to control at what level the write locks take place.

 ## Usage